This post may contain affiliate links. Please read my disclosure for more information.

 - Pour peach mixture into a baking dish and drop the dough by spoonfuls over the warm peach mixture.
 The dough will puff up and spread out as it bakes so there can be gaps in the spoonfuls.

-- Brush the top with some heavy cream and sprinkle with some sugar; put it into the oven on a baking sheet to catch any drips.
+- Brush the top with heavy cream and sprinkle with some sugar and cinnamon; put it into the oven on a baking sheet to catch any drips.

 - Cook for 40 to 45 minutes until the top is golden brown and the fruit is bubbling.